 “I will do water – beautiful, blue water.” – Claude Monet

 Seeing Monet’s Water Lilies in person was a magnificent and magical experience.
 All of the colours Monet chose to paint with were bright and lively, and blended beautifully on the giant canvases.
 His broad brushstrokes are clearly visible in his paintings as well, which makes the entire experience that much more surreal.
-It seem as though Monet is there in my presence as I admire his artwork.
+It seems as if Monet were there in my presence as I admire his artwork.

 “Eventually, my eyes were opened, and I really understood nature.
 I learned to love at the same time.” – Claude Monet